GalenIvanov/Animation-tests/README.md

 ## Animate and Draw

 The main goal of Animate is to extend Draw in the time domain.
 This is done by using "augmented" draw block.
 Every block of Draw commands is a valid animation block.
 In order to animate the various Draw primitives, Animate introduces new keywords.
-Before we present them, let's see how the infrastructure works.
+Before we present them, let's see how to connect `animate` to Draw.

     anim-block: [
         ; Draw and Aniamate commands
     ]

     view [
-        canvas: base 600x400 rate 60
+        canvas: base 600x400 rate 67
-        on-create [animate anim-block face]
+        draw animate anim-block
     ]

-The `animate` function parses a block of draw and animation commands, creates a Draw block for the given face and prepares all the tweens for the the animation.
+The `animate` function parses a block of draw and animation commands, prepares all the tweens for the the animation and returns a Draw block.

-    animate <commands> <face>
+    animate <commands>

     <commands> : a block of Draw and animate commands (block!)

-    <face>    :  a View face (a face to attach the generated Draw block to)
+`animate` uses a global event handler to process `on-time` events and that's why the rate facet should be set for at least one face for animation to work.

 ## Animation reference frames